“Original, well-constructed, with a cast of interesting characters.” — Ian Hamilton, author of the Ava Lee series

 A swine barn explodes near a lakeside town, putting veterinarian Dr. Peter Bannerman on a collision course with murder and a startling conspiracy.

 Peter is an odd duck, obsessed with logic and measurable facts, an obsession he puts to good use in his veterinary practice.
 When a murder is connected to the swine barn explosion and his friend Tom becomes the prime suspect, Peter feels compelled to put his reasoning skills, and his dog Pippin’s remarkable nose, to use to help clear him.

-Ultimately Peter finds himself out in the middle of frozen Lake Winnipeg during a blizzard, fighting for his life and confronting a horrifying realization he had been blind to all along.
+Ultimately Peter finds himself out in the middle of a frozen lake during a blizzard, fighting for his life and confronting a horrifying realization he had been blind to all along.

 Check availability at your local Canadian independent bookstore: